-The journal is published once in every three months and a volume consists of four issues.
-Journal of Turkish Spinal Surgery is published four times a year: on January, April, July, and October.
+The journal is published once every three months and a volume consists of four issues.
+Journal of Turkish Spinal Surgery is published four times a year: in January, April, July, and October.
+All articles published in our journals are open access and freely available online, immediately upon publication.